17 Epic Tourist Attractions to Add To Your First Aspen Adventure

 Independence Ghost Town

 For a spooky and educational sojourn, visit the nearby Independence Ghost Town and archaeological preserve.
-Take the scenic drive 16 miles out of Aspen, down Highway 82, and the Top of the Rockies’ Scenic Byway.
+Take the scenic drive 16 miles out of Aspen, down Highway 82, and the Top of the Rockies Scenic Byway.

 Independence Ghost Town

-Visit the buildings in Independence Ghost Town to learn about the people and businesses that once thrived there and to think about what life must have been like in those days.
+On our last Colorado trip, we loved visiting the buildings in Independence Ghost Town to learn about the people and businesses that once thrived there and to think about what life must have been like in those days.

 A stable, a general store, a stamp mill, and some cabins are still standing, all part of the National Register of Historical Places.
-Bring a donation for admission and prepare for a cool trip back in time!

 Aspen Recreation Center (ARC)